Margatroid/cnid-tech-tests/README.md

 ## Tests

 If you have the dependencies installed locally you can run the tests with `npm test`.
+You must have Jest installed globally.

 ## My local environment.